 Less is more.
-Refer lesser books to study and practice within study groups.
+Refer lesser books to study for JEE exam and practice within study groups.
 Sharing books can be an option to be economical.

 Testing in the simulated environment builds a temperament that helps in gaining insights for exam preparation.
 Practicing the real exam gives birth to the strategy required for training the nerves.

 Basic make or break the exam preparation.
 Having strengthened fundamentals is a must for every aspirant.
 No shortcut exists in this case.

 While preparing for a crucial exam like IITJEE, the scope of leisure time gets limited.
 Constant focus and a stern mindset are required at the least.

 Worrying has solved no problem till date.
 The focus must, instead, be on practicing questions and concepts and building exam temperament.

 When the exam date approaches, so does anxiety and tension.
 Make sure, you are ready with all the preparation in advance to avoid any last moment jitters.

 Self-doubt is a useful tool in keep a check on one’s preparations.
 However, over self-doubt hinders in the very same thing.